University of New Mexico: Student life

 The main university campus is located in the lower Heights of Albuquerque just east of Downtown Albuquerque and is the focal point for the neighborhoods surrounding it; the neighborhoods to the immediate south and west are home to a large population of students.
 However, the vast majority of UNM's student population live off-campus around the Albuquerque metropolitan area, with only just over 2,000 living in on-campus housing.

 The Student Union Building (SUB) is a major activity center for students on-campus, with a food court, a movie theater, event facilities, student government and organization offices, student services, and recreation areas.
 Another major hotspot for students is the popular Frontier Restaurant, a late-night eatery located across Central Avenue from main campus and a popular meeting spot for students.
 The Duck Pond is a popular relaxation spot for students and local residents, particularly in the warmer months.

 Student organizations

 There are over 400 student-run organizations on campus, which include academic, athletic, ethnic, honorary, political, religious, and service groups, as well as fraternities and sororities.

 Student government

 ASUNM

 The Associated Students of the University of New Mexico (ASUNM) is the undergraduate student government of UNM, with an elected student body president, vice-president, student court, and 20 senators.
 Senators are elected to two-semester terms.
 There are two elections each school year; in each, 10 senators are elected.
 Many candidates run in slates.
 There are different agencies within ASUNM, such as Lobo Spirit and Community Experience.

 GPSA

 The Graduate and Professional Student Association (GPSA) is the graduate student government of UNM, led by an elected president and a representative council from the different schools of study on campus since 1969.

 Greek life

-The University of New Mexico is home to several fraternities and sororities, around 5% of the UNM student body is involved in Greek life.
-Of the fraternity's on campus, Pi Kappa Alpha is the oldest fraternity on campus being founded in 1911.
-Sigma Chi was founded in 1916 being the second oldest fraternity on campus.
-The Sigma Chi house is the largest fraternity house in the state of New Mexico, as well being located on 1855 Sigma Chi road, the only Sigma Chi chapter in the country, with that address.
-Both Kappa Sigma and Phi Delta Theta are two of the older fraternity's on campus, as they were founded in 1925 and 1946 respectively.
-Both Kappa Kappa Gamma and Alpha Chi Omega were founded in 1918, being the two oldest Panhellenic Sororities at The University of New Mexico.
-Followed behind Chi Omega founded in 1925 and Pi Beta Phi in 1946.